kgorgi/Kinematic-Solver-for-Windows/README.md

 The main motivation for this project is to learn how to create GUI applications on Windows computers in addition to applying the concepts of object oriented programming that I have learned through my academic studies.
 These concepts include reflection, polymorphism, inheritance, unit tests, and test driven development.

 ## Installation:
 To use Kinematic Solver for Windows please download and unzip the "Kinematic_Solver_for_Windows.zip" file in the releases tab of this GitHub project.
-Please note that the current release of Kinematic Solver for Windows is a beta release, as there are unfinished features and assets in addition to possible bugs or unhandled exceptions.
+Please note that .NET Framework 4.5.2 is required.